echaya/neowiki.nvim/README.md

 ## 🔥 Key Features

+* Flexible Wiki Opening 🪟
+Open wikis your way —  in the current buffer, a new tab, or a sleek floating window for distraction-free note-taking

 - **Seamless Linking & Navigation** 🔗
 Create and track markdown links with `<CR>`, split with `<S-CR>` or `<C-CR>`.
 Navigate smoothly with `<Tab>`/`<S-Tab>` and `<BS>`

 - **Smart GTD** ✅
-Toggle tasks with <leader>wt ([ ] to [x]), see nested progress updated in real-time.
+Toggle tasks with <leader>wt ([ ] to [x]), see nested progress updated in real-time

 - **Multi-Wiki & Nested Support** 📂
-Manage multiple wikis (e.g., work, personal) and nested index.md with ease.
+Manage multiple wikis (e.g., work, personal) and nested index.md with ease

 - **Wiki Management** 🛠️
-Delete pages with <leader>wd and clean broken links with built-in tools.
+Delete pages with <leader>wd and clean broken links with built-in tools

 - **Neovim Native** ⚙️
-Harness Neovim 0.10+ with Lua speed, integrating seamlessly with Treesitter, markdown rendering, completion, pickers, and your setup out of the box.
+Harness Neovim 0.10+ with Lua speed, integrating seamlessly with Treesitter, markdown rendering, completion, pickers, and your setup out of the box

 ## 📷 Quick Peek
 ![Demo GIF](https://github.com/echaya/neowiki.nvim/blob/main/assets/demo.gif)